 Being sick or hurt is painful for anyone.
 What hurts worse is when those we trust to make things better make them worse instead.
 It happens more frequently than most people would suspect.

 Khalidi Law Firm PLLC knows the statistics and knows how to help.
 Litigating medical malpractice lawsuits for more than 20 years from Tucson, Arizona’s Barrio Historico, Khalidi Law Firm PLLC has the experience and the resources to make sure victims know their rights and the compensation for which they are eligible.
-Get a free legal consult today.
+Contact us to get a free legal consult today.

 What is Considered Medical Malpractice?